mmncit/self-study/performance-improvement/Practices_of_high_performing_employees/README.md

 ## Three keys: Talent, motivation, and support

 Performance is always a function of three things.
-Number one, it's a function of talent.
+Number one, **it's a function of talent**.
 Do we have the requisite skill to compete at the highest possible level?

 Number two, performance is always a function of motivation.
 Do people want to work hard? **Are there incentives to work hard?** Do they have **ownership** of what's going on around them?
 Do they feel like they are part of the team?
 Those motivational devices will help people feel good about plugging into work and doing a good job.